-Köhler disease is a rare bone disorder of the foot in children that may be the result of stress-related compression at a critical time during the period of growth.
+Kohler disease is a rare bone disorder of the foot in children that may be the result of stress-related compression at a critical time during the period of growth.
 It is characterized by limping caused by pain and swelling in the foot.
-It most often occurs in children between the ages of three and seven, and it affects males five times more often than it does females.
-Typically, just one foot is affected.
+It most often occurs in children between the ages 3-7, and affects males five times more often than females.
+Usually, just one foot is affected so children typically walk on the side portion of the foot.

-Children appear to grow out of the disorder, and the affected bones regain their size, density and structure within a year.
-For some, however, symptoms may last as long as two years.
+Children appear to grow out of the disorder, and the affected bones usually regain their size, density and structure within three months.
+Rarely, symptoms may last as long as two years.

-Köhler disease is a rare bone disorder characterized by a painful swollen foot.
+Kohler disease is a rare bone disorder characterized by a painful swollen foot.
 The foot is especially tender along the length of the arch.
+It may include redness of the affected area.
 Putting weight on the foot or walking is difficult, causing further discomfort and a limp.
 For reasons that are not understood, the flow of blood to one of the bones in the foot (navicular bone) is interrupted, resulting in progressive degeneration of that bone.
-In a relative short time, however, the bone heals itself.
+In a relatively short time, however, the bone heals itself.

 Usually, symptoms will be mild, and patients may not seek treatment until the pain and swelling have persisted for a while.

-Some orthopedic specialists now believe that Köhler disease may be linked to an injury in the area around a bone (navicular bone) in the foot and may be the result of delayed bone formation (ossification).
+Some orthopedic specialists think that Kohler disease may be related to an injury in the area around the navicular bone in the foot and may be the result of delayed bone formation (ossification).
+Bone ossification usually begins at age 18-24 months in girls and at age 24 to 30 months in boys.
 Structural weakness might result from an increase in the ratio of cartilage to bone.
 Since the navicular bone is part of the mechanism by which the foot moves (articulation), it is subject to weight-bearing pressures and stresses from twisting and turning.

 Under normal circumstances, the navicular bone is served by a blood vessel from which smaller arteries supply blood to the regions of bone growth.
-At around the ages of foru to six, the blood supply to these regions of bone growth increases as other blood vessels reach them.
-If ossification is delayed, and the child gains weight, the effect is to compress the blood vessels, thus causing tissue destruction (ischemia).
+At around the ages of 4-6, the blood supply to these regions of bone growth increases as other blood vessels reach them.
+If ossification is delayed and the child gains weight, the effect is to compress the blood vessels, thus causing tissue destruction (ischemia).

-It is thought that the incidence of the disorder in the population is about 2%.
+The incidence of the disorder in the population is estimated to be less than 2%.

 Tollfree: (800) 411-1222